top of page

 Combine ingredients in small jar, stir until mixed.
 Apply a small amount to your finger, and gently rub into lips.
 Continue rubbing gently for 1 minute, then rinse with warm water.

-• If you have skin irritation or any blemishes within 1 inch of the lips, appointment will likely be rescheduled by technician until completely clear.
+• If you have skin irritation or any blemishes on or within 1 inch of the lips, appointment will likely be rescheduled by technician until completely clear.

-• NO BOTOX or Cosmetic Filler for 4 weeks before or after appointment.
+• NO Botox or Cosmetic Filler for 4-6 weeks before appointment, the longer the better.

 What typically happens during an appointment?